 In 2010, I was asked by a good friend to accompany her to Vancouver for the Winter Olympic games.
 It was at this time that I became hooked on the West Coast and most especially the neighbourhood of Kitsilano.
 Upon returning to Toronto, I made the decision to resign from my position, sell my shared home and drive across Canada to Vancouver.

 With a background in health care and a passion for technology, I began working for a very successful Sports Chiropractic Office in Kitsilano.
-It was during this time that I found a love for social media marketing and account management.
-After several months and countless hours of networking, I launched a web consulting website to better serve businesses with their marketing goals.
+It was during this time that I happened to had found a love for marketing and business development.
+After several months and countless hours of networking, I launched my own consulting business to better the businesses in my immediate community and beyond.

-In 2014, I met with Samantha McLeod, Gluten Free writer for The Province newspaper and founder of Eathical.ca.
-Since that time, I’ve been privileged to join Samantha at events and restaurants to take pictures and co-develop her platform for healthy living and flavourful spice blends.
-Eathical.ca, follows a woman’s quest to empower others to eat ethically around the world.
+In 2014, I met with Samantha McLeod, Gluten Free writer for The Province newspaper and founder of Eathical.
+Since that time, I’ve been privileged to join Samantha at events and restaurants as her photographer.
+Together we’ve co-developed her blog that explores healthy living.
+Eathical follows a woman’s quest to empower others to eat ethically around the world.

 In February of 2015, I met with Jason Jew, the Director of Sales and Marketing for Mobimaps and Experience Magazine.
-Jason introduced me to the core team behind this fantastic company and I have since joined on as an Advertising Sales and Marketing agent.
+Jason introduced me to the core team behind this fantastic company and I helped as an Advertising Sales and Marketing agent.

 In 2016 I was invited by Nicholas Simon and Casey Simpson to join the team of ‘the bread magazine’ as their director of sales.
-This project is set to launch in November, 2016 with a focus on uniting the hospitality industry.
-The “for us, by us” piece is a revolutionary way of having workers of the industry educated in areas that can benefit their career.
+This project launched in November of 2016 with a focus on uniting the hospitality industry.
+The “for us, by us” piece is a revolutionary way of having workers of the hospitality industry educated in areas that can benefit their career.

 Also in 2016, I was lucky enough to team up with “the girls of Populist.”
 This visual city guide platform is becoming the most reliable resource for residents of Vancouver to seek out new places that the may never had know if not for being on “the list.”

-Currently, I proudly work with the some of the best teams in the province at projects we know make an impact on the local and visitor markets.
+Currently, I proudly work with the some of the best teams in the province to make an impactful impression on the local and visitor markets.